Trained quantum neural networks are Gaussian processes: Trained quantum neural networks are Gaussian processes

 Regarding the second term, we need two different estimates to be used for ``small'' and ``large'' $t$, as we will show soon.
 The first estimate is based on the Lipschitzness of the gradient (\ref{lemma2}) and on Lemma \ref{improvedqlt}:

-The second estimate exploits again (\ref{lemma2}) and the convergence to the examples for the original model (\ref{grad1}); we also need to quantify the convergence to the examples for the linearized model; this immediately follows from the analytic solution (\ref{convergenzaesempi}) and form Corollary \ref{corollaryR}:
+The second estimate exploits again (\ref{lemma2}) and the convergence to the examples for the original model (\ref{grad1}); we also need to quantify the convergence to the examples for the linearized model; this immediately follows from the analytic solution (\ref{convergenzaesempi}) and \modifica{from Theorem} \ref{gradfl}:

 Hence

 Defining

 we integrate